-Profit before income tax increased by ¥420 million, or 96.1%, from ¥437 million in FY 2017 to ¥857 million in the Year.
-This is mainly attributable to (i) the decrease in administrative and other operating expenses as aforementioned, (ii) the decrease in finance costs, net of ¥95 million as a result of reduced obligations under finance lease upon the completion of the acquisition of the Ohato Property, which were previously subject to finance lease arrangements, such impact was partially of set by (iii) the increase in hall operating expenses and decrease in revenue and other income as aforementioned.
+Profit before income tax increased by approximately ¥132 million, or approximately 15.4%, from approximately ¥857 million in FY2018 to approximately ¥989 million in the Year.
+This is mainly attributable to the decrease in hall operating expenses as aforementioned, offset by the decrease in revenue and other income and increase in administrative and other operating expenses as aforementioned.